-Figured I’d put this out there for anyone who was interested in changing their spark plugs on their own but wasn’t feeling very comfortable.
+For anyone who interested in changing their spark plugs on their own but not feeling very comfortable, this should help.
 I have a 2007 M35x so, at the least, this would be the same for the 2006 M35.
 I haven’t seen the V8 or the 08/09 car so I can’t say if this process is any different.
 This should give you the general idea though.

 Task: Change The Spark Plugs